TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Issue

 {:.text-xl .mb-10}
-**Withholding information about the system.** When selecting a date and time for a reservation, there is no indication of if the restaurant would be open for the selected time and date.
-Users may assume that any day or time that the interface allows them to submit is okay.
-However, this may not always be true for the restaurant in cases like Holidays, special events, or any reason the restaurant will be closed.
+**Withholding information about the system.** When selecting a date and time for a reservation, there is no indication of the restaurant's business status—open or closed.

 {:.mb-10}
 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-1-img-1.jpg "an image title"){:.w-full}